BAC 26th Annual Art Show

 CBFF explicitly disclaims any liability or responsibility for any comments, notes, or opinions expressed about a submission, whether by CBFF or by its volunteers.

-Winners will be announced on October 25th, 2025.
+Winners will be announced at the festival.
 The judges’ decision is final.

 Winners receiving cash prizes are solely responsible for payment of all applicable local, state, and federal taxes.